pdjr-signalk-plugins/pgn130316/README.md

    (although it can also be inferred by reversing the mapping described above).

-6. Meta data describing the created temperature node paths is not saved to Signal K.
+6. Meta data describing temperature node paths is not saved to Signal K.

 ## Description